- Beyond Energy Neutrality – Ejby Molle Wastewater Treatment Plant

 Energy Globe World Awards 2018

-Finalist in the category Air
+Winner in the category Air

 The project focuses on design, production and implementation of energy saving solutions in rural highland regions of Afganistan.
 The project enables households to use energy more efficiently during the extremely cold winters with little negative impact on the environment and reduce indoor smoke.